muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T25A)
+Fix: UI: resolve cache issue (could cause exception when selecting a new input depending on the cache state)
+Fix: removed spurious import from TTS action

 ### (m77T25)
 Change: VPC LED action: add non-debug mode execution mode to hide the Virpil LED utility window.
 Change: Virpil folder: adds the plugin version of the VPC LED action to source code control.